CCBR/HowTos/docs/GitHub/basic_repo.md

     - NextFlow Pipelines: https://github.com/CCBR/CCBR_NextflowPipelineCookiecutter
     - Snakemake Pipelines: https://github.com/CCBR/CCBR_SnakemakePipelineCookiecutter
     - TechDev Projects: https://github.com/CCBR/CCBR_CCBRTechDevCookieCutter

+> Note: The above cookiecutters templates are themselves under active development!
+As we continue building a multitude of analysis pipelines, we keep expanding on the list of "commonalities" between these analysis pipelines which need to be added to the template itself.
+Hence, templates are updated from time-to-time.

 ## Creating a new repository
 To create a new repository on Github using [gh cli](https://cli.github.com/), you can run the following command on [Biowulf](https://hpc.nih.gov) after you update the new repository name (`<ADD NEW REPO NAME>`) and the repository description (`<ADD REPO DESCRIPTION>`) commands below.